 - Can I continue taking my medication when I’m breastfeeding?

-What Can You Expect When You Call MotherToBaby CT?
+What to Expect When You Call or Email MotherToBaby CT

-- You will be asked about all of your exposures to medications, chemicals, and illnesses.
+- You will be asked about your exposures to medications, chemicals, and illnesses.
 Please have available: doses, dates of exposure(s), and your last menstrual period or due date.

-- You will be asked about your health, the health of your family members, and your previous pregnancies.
+- You will be asked about your health and your previous pregnancies.

 - Your case will be assigned to a counselor who will contact you with information about your exposure.